-^{}Email addresses: chanalex@stanford.edu (A.C.); alroth@stanford.edu (A.E.R.).
-Mailing address: Department of Economics, 344 Landau Economics, Stanford University, Stanford, CA 94305.
+\Email addresses: achan@hbs.edu (A.C.); alroth@stanford.edu (A.E.R.).
 This study was approved by the Institutional Review Board at Stanford University (IRB-44868).
 This paper also benefited from comments from participants in a number of conferences and seminars (NBER Market Design Working Group, Economic Science Association North America Annual Meeting, Stanford University), and from referee and editorial suggestions.